 - Transition to a different visa.
 If you have built up qualifying activity, you may be able to move to D-8 (if you launch a Korean business), F-2-7 (if you accumulate points through Korean employment or other qualifying factors), or an employment visa (E-1 through E-7 if a Korean employer sponsors you).
 None of these transitions are automatic from F-1-D; they require fresh applications meeting that visa's criteria.

 - Relocate to another country.
-Several other countries now offer digital nomad visas with longer maximum stays than Korea's 2-year cap.
+Several other countries offer digital nomad visas with different maximum stays and qualification rules.

-Plan your year-2 exit at least 6 months ahead.
+Plan your transition at least 6 months before your maximum stay expires.
 Most alternative visa transitions need lead time on documents, qualifying activity, and consular appointments.

 What you can and cannot do on F-1-D